• Skip to main content

 Since baking powder is a mixture of sodium bicarbonate (aka baking soda) and acid, you can mix buttermilk with baking soda to create the same chemical compound.
 For every 1 teaspoon of baking powder, you will need ½ cup buttermilk + ¼ teaspoon of baking soda.

-While this will give your final baked goodie a nice fluffy rise and texture, the addition of a ½ cup of liquid can change the overall structure in other ways.
+While the extra air bubbles will give your final baked goods a nice fluffy texture, the addition of a ½ cup of liquid can change the overall structure in other ways.
 Therefore, leave out ½ cup of other liquids (such as water, or even egg whites).

 3. Homemade Buttermilk